Updated: Jul 2

 The Balenciaga brouhaha will end up on the ‘oops’ shelf along with all those other past goofs like Gucci's blackface turtleneck, the Benetton Pope and Imam kiss, that ‘nothing’ that got between Brooke Shields and her Calvins, and the rest of the Tom Ford, Dolce & Gabbana, Diesel, American Apparel, Sisley etc. ads that got into trouble for objectification, sexual violence, drugs, blasphemy, racism, nudity, etc.

-To end off the year, we have to note the passing of four particularly influential figures in the world of fashion: American fashion writer and stylist Andre Leon Talley, French designer Thierry Mugler, Japanese designer Issey Miyake, and English designer Vivienne Westwood.
+To end off the year, we have to note the passing of six particularly influential figures in the world of fashion: American fashion writer and stylist Andre Leon Talley, French designer Thierry Mugler, Japanese designers Issey Miyake and Hanae Mori, and English designers John Bates and Vivienne Westwood.
+And one more bit of "fashion" history -- Rommy Hunt Revson, patent holder of the 'scrunchie' also passed this year.